 Setting your roles - Current committee members will determine the roles for the following year.
 These must be submitted to the union opportunities team before the deadline set by the opportunities team, you will be emailed dates and deadlines for this via the committee newsletter.

-If you do not notify us of any change to the committee you would like to elect we will put the roles UEASU has on record for your student group committee live for election
+If you do not notify us of any change to the committee you would like to elect, we will put the roles we haveon record for your student group committee live for election

-Eligibility to be a candidate - All those running in the elections, must be a current student of UEA and a standard member of the club or society –
+Eligibility to be a candidate - All those running in the elections must be a current student of UEA and a standard member of the club or society –

 If a student is studying on a year abroad and would like to stand in the election for their return, they would not need to pay for membership on the grounds they will not be using any of the facilities or taking part in activities.
 To get this arranged please send the name, username and email addresses of the student/s .
 To union.opportunities@uea.ac.uk